tflearn/tflearn/docs/templates/getting_started.md

 When using `Trainer` class, it is also very easy to manage summaries.
 It just additionally required that the activations to monitor are stored into `tf.GraphKeys.ACTIVATIONS` collection.

-Then, simply specify verbose level to control visualization depth:
+Then, simply specify a verbose level to control visualization depth:
 ```python
 model = Trainer(network, loss=loss, metric=acc, tensorboard_verbose=3)
 ```